jrmoulton/jrmoulton/README.md

 ## 📚 School and Education

 I am a computer engineering student at Utah State University.
-The major classes I have taken are:
-- ECE 1400 - Programming in C
-- ECE 1410 - Programming in C++
-- ECE 2700 - Digital Circuits
-- ECE 2250 - Electrical Circuits
-- ECE 2290 - Electrical Circuits II
-- ECE 3700 - Digital System Design
-- CS 2420 - Algorithms and Data Structures

 Most of my time learning is spent on side projects outside of class

 ## 🌐 Langages